vdurmont/apipixie/README.md

 APIPixie depends on some basic libraries.
 Check out the `pom.xml` file for the versions.

+* `commons-io > commons-io` is used to read the web streams and convert them to Strings.
 * `org.json > json` is used to manipulate all the JSON objects in APIPixie.
 * `org.apache.httpcomponents > httpclient` is used for all the requests sent to the distant APIs.
 * `org.slf4j > slf4j-log4j12` is used to log the actions made by APIPixie.